octopus-asorkin/docs/docs/deployments/patterns/auto-scaling-deployment-targets/azure.md

 - Run Condition: Variable set to `#{Octopus.Account.Id == "1"}` (this step will never run, we only need it to glue the trigger to the VMSS)

 ![Orchestration Project Dummy Script](images/orchestration-project-dummy-script.png)

+### Create Release

+That should be it.
+Create a new release and deploy it to your first environment you want to monitor.
+The deployment target trigger should pick up and new VMs added and will run this process.

 # Design Considerations
 Virtual Machine Scale Sets provide the ability to define a series of rules to determine when to scale out.
 Some examples of rules include: